Search this site

-After reading the newspaper and finishing my meals, I extinguished the lamp and lay down to sleep.
-A bright star millions of miles away, piercing through the darkness, was intently inspecting the tax collector on his humble bed from an open window.
+After reading the newspaper and finishing my Moghlai meal, I extinguished the lamp and lay down to sleep in a small corner room.
+A bright star millions of miles away, piercing through the darkness, was intently inspecting the tax collector on his humble bedstead from an open window.
 While watching the star in wonder I fell asleep.
 I cannot say for how long I slept but I woke up suddenly.
 It was not owing to any sound, nor did I see anyone in the room.
 The star that had been scrutinizing me had long since disappeared, and the faint light of the moon entered the room guiltily as if afraid of trespassing.

 I could see no one and yet I felt as if someone was gently nudging me.
 When I woke up, I felt as if that person, without uttering any words, was instructing me through signs to follow her.

-I got up slowly.
-Although there was no one in that large room excepting me, yet I experienced a fear lest I should wake up somebody.
-Almost all the other rooms in the house were kept closed and I had never before entered them.
+I rose noiselessly.
+Although there was no one excepting me in that large palace with its countless rooms, yet I experienced a fear lest I should wake up somebody.
+Almost all the other rooms in the palace were kept closed and I had never entered them before.

 I cannot say where I was going that night.
-The paths were dark and narrow, and the verandahs were wide.
-I do not know how many secret rooms I crossed while following the invisible escort.
+I cannot say how many dark and narrow paths, how many wide verandahs, and how many secret chambers I crossed while following the invisible escort.

 Although I could not see the invisible guide, yet I had formed an image in my mind - an Arab maiden, the strong and supple hands could be seen through the loose sleeves; a veil, attached to the cap, fell over the face, and a curved dagger hung from the waist.
 I thought a night out of the 1001 Arabian Nights had made its appearance before me.
 It was as if I had embarked on a perilous adventure on a dark night in Baghdad.

-I was quivering all over and as I made to leap over the spread legs of the sentry, he woke up instantly - his sword dropped on the stone floor making a clattering noise.
-Suddenly I heard a loud scream, and saw that I was sitting on my bed and my whole body was drenched in sweat - in the light of the dawn the moon appeared like a weary patient who had spent a sleepless night, and our crazy Meher Ali, in his usual manner, was walking along the solitary road while screaming at the top of his lungs, "Stay away, stay away."
+I was quivering all over, and as I made to leap over the outstretched legs of the sentry he woke up instantly and his sword dropped on the stone floor making a clattering noise.
+Suddenly I heard a loud scream, and saw that I was sitting on my bed and my whole body was drenched in sweat.
+In the light of the dawn the moon appeared like a weary patient who had spent a sleepless night, and our crazy Meher Ali, in his usual manner, was walking along the solitary road while screaming at the top of his lungs, "Stay away, stay away."